ccorralesgth/chessAI/README.md

 - Add highlighted path if piece is selected (red for invalid path, blue for valid path)
 - add history of moves in a side board
 - built main menu
+- use OOP to organize code, (dont get fancy) and dont affect performance